Blog

 The problem is that these cleaners generate a powerful chemical reaction, often producing significant heat, to break down the blockage.
 This process can be too aggressive for certain types of plumbing, especially if it’s older or already compromised.
 Using them repeatedly can weaken your pipes over time, turning a minor clog into a major leak that requires extensive repairs.
 Before you pour, it’s important to understand what kind of pipes you have and whether a chemical cleaner is a safe choice for your home’s plumbing system.
 It's always better to be safe than to face an emergency repair down the road.

-A Word on Older Metal and PVC Pipes
+A Special Warning for Older Metal and PVC Pipes

 If your home has older metal pipes, you should be especially cautious.
 While some argue that the risk is minimal unless the pipes are already corroded, it’s often hard to know the internal condition of your plumbing just by looking.
 The corrosive nature of acidic and caustic cleaners can eat away at old metal, accelerating decay and causing leaks.
 It’s a gamble that might not be worth taking for a simple clog.